The Challenges of Trace-Driven Wi-Fi Emulation: Introduction

-At the other end of the spectrum there is \textbf{Experimentation}, where developers evaluate their applications over deployed wireless links either over testbeds or by relying on volunteer testers.
-Results of such experiments capture the impact of real wireless network conditions.
+At the other end of the spectrum, there is \textbf{Experimentation}, where developers evaluate their applications over deployed wireless links, either over testbeds or by relying on volunteer testers.
+The results of such experiments capture the impact of real wireless network conditions.
 One disadvantage of experimentation is that it offers no repeatability.
 The variability of wireless networks makes it hard to reproduce the results.
-The results of experimentation are, therefore, hard to interpret and one cannot distinguish the issues with application versus wireless issues.
+The results of experimentation are, therefore, hard to interpret and one can not distinguish the issues with application versus wireless issues.

 Finally, \textbf{trace-driven emulation} involves recording real wireless traces and later replaying them under emulated network conditions.
-The clear benefits of trace-driven emulations is its ability to capture real network conditions, and the repeatability of the experiments.
+The clear benefit of trace-driven emulation is its ability to capture real network conditions and the repeatability of the experiments.
 One can run the same network conditions several times, which eases application or system debugging, and enables comparative analysis of different applications or protocols over the same network conditions.

-While there exist trace-driven emulation tools for cellular \cite{180329} and web traffic \cite{Netravali:2015:MAR:2813767.2813798}, to the best of our knowledge, there exist no such tools for Wi-Fi.
-In this paper, we evaluate how well the state-of-the-art trace-driven emulation tool \cite{180329}, originally designed for cellular networks, works for Wi-Fi, and provide suggestions on how such tool can be adapted to correctly record Wi-Fi traces.
-The rest of this paper is organized as follows: In Section 2, we highlight the existing work.
-Section 3 explains the challenges in using existing methods.
-In Section 4, we explain our measurement set-up.
-Section 5 presents the results of the state-of-the-art trace-driven emulation tool \cite{180329} over Wi-Fi.
-In Section 6, we conclude our work and mention the future work.
+While there exist trace-driven emulation tools for cellular \cite{180329} and web traffic \cite{Netravali:2015:MAR:2813767.2813798}, to the best of our knowledge, there exists no such tool for Wi-Fi.
+In this paper, we evaluate how well the state-of-the-art trace-driven emulation tool called Saturator \cite{180329}, originally designed for cellular networks, works for Wi-Fi, and provide suggestions on how such a tool can be adapted to correctly record Wi-Fi traces.
+The rest of this paper is organized as follows: In Section~\ref{sec:related}, we highlight the existing work.
+Section~\ref{sec:background} explains the challenges in using existing methods.
+In Section~\ref{sec:exp-setup}, we explain our measurement set-up.
+Section~\ref{sec:sat-over-wifi} presents the results of the state-of-the-art trace-driven emulation tool \cite{180329} over Wi-Fi.
+In Section~\ref{sec:conclusion}, we conclude our work and mention future work.